decred/dcrdocs/docs/advanced/program-options.md

 `--blockprioritysize=`      | Size in bytes for high-priority/low-fee transactions when creating a block (50000) `--getworkkey=`             | DEPRECATED -- Use the --miningaddr option instead `--addrindex=`              | Build and maintain a full address index.
 Currently only supported by leveldb.
-`--dropaddrindex=`          | Deletes the address-based transaction index from the database on start up, and the exits.
+`--dropaddrindex=`          | Deletes the address-based transaction index from the database on start up, and then exits.
 `--nonaggressive`           | Disable mining off of the parent block of the blockchain if there aren't enough voters `--nominingstatesync`       | Disable synchronizing the mining state with other nodes